 For the detailed description of the methodologies behind the PBOMFM, please see our Methodological Note.

-Taking into account the budget cycle, in particular, provisions set out in the Articles 34, 38-39 of the Budget Code of Georgia and Articles 136-138 of the Rules of Procedure of the Parliament of Georgia, as well as the availability of the relevant data, PBO’s annual macroeconomic forecasts are revised twice a year.
+Taking into account the budget cycle, in particular, provisions set out in the Articles 34, 38-39 of the Budget Code of Georgia and Articles 136-138 of the Rules of Procedure of the Parliament of Georgia, as well as the availability of the relevant data, PBO’s annual macroeconomic forecasts are revised four times a year.
 The timetable is determined as follows:

 - Based on the timetable of the parliamentary review of the information on key macroeconomic forecasts and major directions of the ministries that is submitted by the Government by June 1;